staranco/HTML-CSS-avanzado/_posts/2017-08-28-selectores-avanzados.markdown

 This could be useful for selecting multiple elements which use the same attribute and prefix value.
 In this example, all the shared styles can be added using this attribute selector.
 On the flip side, adding a dollar sign before the equal sign will match the attribute values that end with a particular string.
 This could be useful for selecting specific file types.
 If you want to learn more about advanced selectors in general, check out this article.
 Some of these selectors, we've talked about, but some of them, we haven't.

 You might not memorize them all, as the title suggests, but it's a good resource that I myself have referred to many times over the years.
-I suggest scanning through the list, just to become familiar with what options are available.
+I suggest scanning through the list, just to become familiar with what options are available.-->